wickman/pystachio/README.md

 ### why? ###

-Its primary use is for the construction of miniature DSLs.
+Its primary use is for the construction of miniature domain-specific configuration languages.
 Schemas defined by Pystachio can themselves be serialized and reconstructed into other Python interpreters.

 The 'stache' part of Pystachio refers to the lazily interpolated Mustache templating and scoped variable binding which is generally useful for the